-Harrison & Dourish (1996) suggested that a meaningful location can be useful to frame behaviour.
-They argued that the notion of a place is in fact based on a cultural and social understanding of the behaviour and actions appropriate to the space.
-This idea that 'we act in a place' is not unlike Goffman's (1959) view that a setting and an audience shape people's behaviour in public situations.
-However, this should not be confused with the notion that the physical setting is a large determinant of behaviour (Meyrowitz, 1985).
-It is the social information (i.e. being in public, audience, lookback) that can be perceived within the setting, its access and its flow within the setting that determines the nature of the interaction.
+Harrison and Dourish (1996) suggested that a meaningful location can be useful to frame behavior.
+They argued that the notion of a place is in fact based on a cultural and social understanding of the behavior and actions appropriate to the space.
+This idea that "we act in a place" is not unlike Goffman's view (1959) that a setting and an audience shape people's behavior in public situations.
+However, this should not be confused with the notion that the physical setting is a large determinant of behavior (Meyrowitz 1985).
+It is the social information (i.e., being in public, audience, lookback) that can be perceived within the setting, its access and its flow within the setting that determines the nature of the interaction.